 Senior debt securities will be issued under a Senior Indenture and subordinated debt securities will be issued under a Subordinated Indenture.
 The Senior Indenture and the Subordinated Indenture are each referred to as an "Indenture" and collectively referred to as the "Indentures."
 We will enter into the Indentures with a trustee that is qualified to act under the Trust Indenture Act of 1939, as amended, and with any other trustees chosen by us and appointed in a supplemental indenture for a particular series of debt securities.
-The trustee for each series of debt securities will be identified in the applicable prospectus supplement.
-Any supplemental indentures will be filed by us from time to time by means of an exhibit to a Current Report on Form 8-K and will be available for inspection at the corporate trust office of the trustee, or as described below under "Where You Can Find More Information."
+Unless we otherwise specify in the applicable prospectus supplement, the initial trustee for each series of debt securities will be U.S. Bank National Association.
+Any supplemental indentures will be filed by us from time to time by means of an exhibit to a Current Report on Form 8-K or other report that we file with the Securities and Exchange Commission, and will be available for inspection at the corporate trust office of the trustee, or as described below under "Where You Can Find More Information."
 The Indentures will be subject to, and governed by, the Trust Indenture Act.
 We will execute an Indenture and supplemental indenture if and when we issue any debt securities.